This post may contain affiliate sales links. Please see our full disclosure policy for details.

 Some people are allergic to peanuts and so you can go with a different variety or leave them out and replace them with chocolate chips.
 Almonds, pistachios or pecans would all taste amazing on this Buster Bar Pie.

-Buster Bar Dessert Storage
+Buster Bar Dairy Queen Dessert storage

 This Buster Bar Dessert needs to be frozen.
 You can remove it a few minutes before serving but not much more before that.
 The ice cream needs to stay frozen in order to get the great texture.